ChaitanyaKatti/ChaitanyaKatti/README.md

 <h1 align="center">Hi there, I'm Chaitanya Katti👋</h1>
 <h3 align="center">A passionate data scientist/engineer from India</h3>

-- 🌱 I’m currently learning Data Science and Analytics
+- I’m currently learning Data Science and Machine Learning
-- 🤣 Having fun with AI art
+- 🛸 Also interested in computer graphics.
+- 🤖 Curious about drones and robotics.
+- 🎮 Love gaming and 🎹 playing the piano.

 <h3 align="left">Connect with me:</h3>
 <p align="left">